ladybug-tools/ladybug-web/shadow-range-obj-opener/readme.md

 	* Workaround: set position px equal to 0.1, for example

 ## Wishlist

+* Highlight a particular Sun Position - darken its shadow and dim the other shadows
+* Sun positions panel: number the items

 * Mostapha: Finally, isn't it easier to scale and move sunpath instead of the geometry?
 I imagine cases that the user input a complex mesh and moving or scaling the geometry will be expensive performance wise.